-CHOOL-ADMINISTERED GRANTS AND SCHOLARSHIPS - These are awarded to students who have "demonstrated need", according to the packaging model described earlier.
+SCHOOL-ADMINISTERED GRANTS AND SCHOLARSHIPS - These are awarded to students who have "calculated need", according to the packaging model described earlier.

-Need-Based Grants
+Need Based Grants

 Institutional grants range from \$1,000 to \$12,500.
-They include a few "named" funds such as the Ball, Barnett and Haas scholarship funds.
+They include a few "named" funds such as the Ball, Barnett and Hass scholarship funds.